Holdi601/JoystickProfiler/README.md

 # To Do, Features I want to work on

--Grouping Relations

 -Import update Database

--Device Manager

--Search function in Relation overview

--Filters in Relationview

--Select All / None in Import

 -Asynchronus download and update

 -Local DB Diffs if users want to exclude stuff from their DB

--instance saving into profile

 -cancel an edit of a relation